Cavite–Laguna Expressway: Construction and groundbreaking

 The project's groundbreaking occurred on June 19, 2017, and right-of-way acquisition continues as of October 2017.
 According to a statement by MPCALA Holdings President Luigi Bautista, construction of the Cavite portion of the expressway was expected to begin in April 2018.
 The groundbreaking ceremony for the Cavite segment was eventually held on March 27, 2019.
-Meanwhile, the Department of Public Works and Highways, then headed by Secretary Mark Villar (a man who later became senator), expected the Laguna segment to be opened by October 2019.
+Meanwhile, the Department of Public Works and Highways, then headed by Secretary Mark Villar, expected the Laguna segment to be opened by October 2019.
 The Laguna segment became fully operational, while the Cavite segment is still undergoing construction.
 Both segments were expected to be fully operational and completed by 2022 but were delayed to 2023 due to the COVID-19 pandemic and again to 2025 due to construction delays.
 However, due to the arrival of new contractors, the expressway is expected to be completed in 2026.